 Urine tests for diabetic kidney disease

 Diabetic kidney problems can occur in people with diabetes.
-However, with early and intensive control of blood sugar, blood pressure and the use of certain medicines, the development and the progression of kidney problems can be slowed.
+However, with early and intensive control of blood sugar, blood pressure and the use of certain medications, the development and the progression of kidney problems can be slowed.

 To check for kidney problems, your doctor can arrange a urine test that measures the amount of protein in your urine, called microalbuminuria.
 Microalbuminuria occurs when small amounts of albumin (the main protein in your blood) leak into your urine.
 Without treatment to slow the leakage of protein, the kidneys may continue to be damaged and eventually fail.